Hong Kong grappling with future under national security law

 Hong Kong authorities moved quickly to implement the law after it took effect on June 30, with police arresting about 370 people.

-The retreat has extended to the streets: Many shops and stores that publicly stood in solidarity with protesters have removed the pro-democracy sticky notes and artwork that had adorned their walls.

-Many experts say they do not expect the new law to have a big effect on companies that already operate in both Hong Kong and the Chinese mainland.
+Many experts say they doubt the new law will have a big effect on companies that already operate in both Hong Kong and the mainland.

-Big social media companies have announced they are assessing the law.
-Short-form video app TikTok, which has sought to distance itself from its Chinese roots — it is owned by Chinese Internet giant ByteDance — said Tuesday it will stop operations in the city “in light of recent events.”

-Other companies, including Facebook and its messaging app WhatsApp, Google and Twitter announced they would freeze the review of government requests for user data in Hong Kong.
+But big social media companies have announced they are assessing the law.
+Apart from TikTok, Facebook and its messaging app WhatsApp, Google and Twitter announced they are freezing reviews of government requests for user data in Hong Kong.

-Telegram, whose platform has been used widely to spread pro-democracy messages and information about the protests said it has not shared data with the Hong Kong authorities.
-It does not plan to “until an international consensus is reached in relation to the ongoing political changes in the city,” said Mike Ravdonikas, a spokesperson for the company.
+Telegram, whose platform has been used widely to spread pro-democracy messages and information about the protests, said it has not shared data with the Hong Kong authorities.

 Kurtenbach reported from Mito, Japan.